Golden Jubilee Appeal success

-FUM has launched a major fundraising effort with the long term aim of providing all our clinics and FDCs with a reliable supply of good quality water.
+FUM was founded in 1965 and in 2015 launched a major fundraising effort with the long term aim of providing all our clinics and FDCs with a reliable supply of good quality water.
 Our initial target was for each of our four most needy sites to be provided for.

 Water is a significant and ongoing problem for much of Tabora Region, and climate change is making it worse.

 Poor quality drinking water is a major cause of diarrhoea, the second most common ailment after malaria and the cause of death of an estimated 30,000 children each year in Tanzania.

 Reliable water supplies